StrataFoundation/wumbo/rust/spl-token-staking/program/README.md

 period // Number of seconds, minutes, hours, etc.

-reward_percent_per_period_locked // The reward percentage as a function of the number of periods locked. max_lockup // The maximum number of periods this rewards def can be active for.
+reward_percent_per_period_locked // The reward percentage as a function of the number of periods locked. max_lockup_periods // The maximum number of periods vouchers can be locked for additional rewards

 base_amount_invested // Good to keep track of, not needed for any calculation

-// Data needed to compute total theoretical token_b in circulation target_amount_per_period // Given all of our contracts, how many b accumulate per period? target_amount_unredeemed // At the last_withdraw_timestamp last_withdraw_timestamp
+// Data needed to compute total theoretical target tokens in circulation target_amount_per_period // Given all of our contracts, how many b accumulate per period? target_amount_unredeemed // At the last_withdraw_timestamp last_withdraw_timestamp
 ```

-So, for example, we may create a `LinearLockup` that rewards daily, with a max lockup of 1 year, resulting in a 10% APY at a year.
+So, for example, we may create a definition that rewards daily, with a max lockup of 1 year, resulting in a 10% APY at a year.
 We would set `period_unit = DAYS`, `period = 1`, `reward_per_period_locked = 0.0274`, `max_lockup = 365`.
 If we stake for 365 days, the `reward_percent` is `0.0274 * 365 = 10`.
 If we stake for 6 months, it follows that the APY would be 5%.

-With a LinearLockup, the formula for theoretical_target_supply is
+It is important we keep track of metadata such that it is possible to calculate the total theoretical target tokens in circulation.
+Target mint supply is not a trustwothy souce, as it does not account for unclaimed rewards.
+The formula is

 ```
 theoretical_target_supply = target_amount_unredeemed + target_mint.supply + periods(current_timestamp - last_withdraw_timestamp) * target_amount_per_period